General

 RBI reporting on FDI

-FDI is the Foreign Direct Investments which is regulated by the FDI policy which is announced by the Government of India (GOI) and also the provisions of the Foreign Exchange Management Act (FEMA) 1999.
-The Reserve Bank of India (RBI) has issued a notification on this, which is Notification No. FEMA 20/2000-RB dated 3rd of May 2000, which contains the Regulations in this regard and this notification has been amended from time to time as per the changes which are required to be not only made but also complied with.
+FDI stands for Foreign Direct Investment, which is regulated by the FDI policy announced by the Government of India (GOI) and the provisions of the Foreign Exchange Management Act (FEMA) of 1999.
+The Reserve Bank of India (RBI) has issued a notification on this, which is Notification No. FEMA 20/2000-RB dated 3rd of May 2000, which contains the Regulations in this regard, and this notification has been amended from time to time as per the changes that are required to be not only made but also complied with.

-An investment made by a foreign company in any form is prohibited when the same is made in a company or a partnership firm or a proprietary concern or any other entity, whether incorporated or not like a Trust, engaged or proposes to engage in the following activities, namely:
+An investment made by a foreign company in any form is prohibited when the same is made in a company, a partnership firm or a proprietary concern or any other entity, whether incorporated or not like a Trust, engaged or proposes to engage in the following activities, namely:

 (i) Business of chit fund, or